tssA8/Camera2MediaCodec/README.md

             backCamera.buildCamera2();// backCamera.buildCamera1();
         }

-second: startCamera when surfaceTexture is Available or set
+second: startCamera when surfaceTexture is available or onSet

    offScreenCanvasWithFilter.setOnSurfaceTextureSet(new GLSurfaceTextureProducerView.OnSurfaceTextureSet() {
                     @Override